-Minnesota Statute § 169A.33 subd.
-2 states that it is a crime for a person under the age of 21 to be in operation or physical control of a motor vehicle during or after the consumption of alcoholic beverages.
+Underage drinking and driving in Minnesota is defined by Statute § 169A.33 subd.
+2, which states it is a crime for a person under the age of 21 to be in operation or physical control of a motor vehicle during or after the consumption of alcoholic beverages.
 It is a misdemeanor offense for anyone under 21 to have any amount of alcohol in their system and operate a motor vehicle.
-However, there must be physical evidence within the person’s body that they consumed alcohol,
+However, there must be physical evidence within the person’s body that they consumed alcohol.

 In 2004, Vanessa Weiss was killed in a vehicle with a 15-year-old unlicensed driver.
 It did not take long before Vanessa’s Law was created and put into effect in Minnesota.
-The law applies to drivers under the age of 18 who have been drinking or taking drugs, subjecting them to the following penalties:
+The law applies to drivers under the age of 18 who have been drinking or taking drugs, and are convicted of underage drinking and driving.
+The underage driver will be subjected to the following penalties:

 - Cannot obtain a driver’s license until the age of 18